 The Rutgers School of Public Health has several student organizations that promote shared interests and provide opportunities for students to connect with their peers, faculty, staff, other groups, and organizations!

 The Multi-Cultural Student Organization (MSO) aims to create a space where students from diverse and historically underrepresented backgrounds can feel supported, represented, and uplifted.
-The MSO coordinates mentorship and educational opportunities to help students network, advocate from themselves, and learn to address diversity issues in public health settings.
+The MSO coordinates mentorship and educational opportunities to help students network, advocate for themselves, and learn to address diversity issues in public health settings.

-The Rutgers School of Public Health’s Student Government Association promotes a positive student experience; provides a cohesive community; develops leadership opportunities; and advocates for student needs.
+The Rutgers School of Public Health’s Student Government Association promotes a positive student experience, provides a cohesive community, develops leadership opportunities, and advocates for student needs.

 Volunteer Opportunities in Community Engaged Service (V.O.I.C.E.S.) provides students with the opportunities to gain practical public health experience, interact with fellow students that share similar interests, and incorporate social responsibility into their academic experience.
 This student group encourages students to reach out to their community by organizing and participating in volunteer community service projects with a public health focus.

 Rutgers School of Public Health students can propose to start a new organization utilizing the New Student Organization Application if they believe the student population would benefit from a student organization or service representing a different mission than what is already offered.
 Students should also discuss their proposal with a faculty/staff member at the School, who can serve as the advisor for this organization.

 Contact the Office for Student Services and Alumni Affairs

 To learn more about how to start a new student organization and discuss the organization further, students can contact us directly.